ashki23/General-notes/ReadMe.md

-# R Markdown
+# R Markdown and LaTeX

 R Markdown is a file format for making dynamic documents with R. An R Markdown document is written in markdown and contains chunks of embedded R code.
+A basic knowledge about LaTeX, also, could help us to make more sophisticated documents by R Markdown.
 This is a quick reference to use R Markdown.

 ---